 Two of the members of the Company's board of directors are former Managing Directors of FTN Midwest, the underwriter of the Company's IPO.
 Sean McDevitt resigned from his position as Managing Director of FTN Midwest effective January 19, 2007 and Pat LaVecchia resigned from his position as Managing Director of FTN Midwest effective February 2, 2007.
 FTN Midwest received an underwriting discount of 7%, a non-accountable expense allowance of 1% and an option to purchase 833,333 shares for a fee of \$100.
 The Company reserved in its treasury 2,000,000 shares of common stock for issuance to Sean McDevitt and 416,666 shares of common stock for issuance to Pat LaVecchia.
 The consummation of the transaction resulted in 925,531 of these shares being issued at October 25, 2007.
-The remaining 1,491,135 shares were to be issued six months after the consummation of the transaction, and the Company is in the process of taking the necessary steps to effectuate such issuance.
+The remaining 1,491,135 shares were to be issued six months after the consummation of the transaction; 257,091 of such shares have been issued as of June 30, 2008.
+The Company is in the process of taking the necessary administrative steps to effectuate issuance of the remaining 1,234,044 shares; there are no contingencies related to the issuance of theses shares.

-As discussed in Note 7 "Debt", the Company entered into a \$32,703,000 term loan from I-Flow, subject to the Credit and Guaranty Agreement.
+As discussed in Note 7 "Debt and other Long-term Obligations", the Company entered into a \$32,703,000 term loan from I-Flow, subject to the Credit and Guaranty Agreement.

-Prior to the Company's acquisition of InfuSystem, InfuSystem had been providing billing and collection services to I-Flow for its ON-Q® product.
+Prior to the Company's acquisition of InfuSystem, InfuSystem had been providing billing and collection services to I-Flow for its ON-Q[®] product.
 On October 25, 2007, InfuSystem and I-Flow entered into an Amended and Restated Services Agreement (the "Services Agreement") pursuant to which InfuSystem agreed to continue to provide I-Flow with these services, and I-Flow agreed to pay InfuSystem a monthly service fee.
-During the quarter ended March 31, 2008, the Company recorded revenues of \$144,000 from this arrangement; \$47,000 of this amount was an outstanding receivable at March 31, 2008.
+During the three and six months ended June 30, 2008, the Company recorded revenues of \$137,000 and \$281,000 from this arrangement; \$48,000 of this amount was an outstanding receivable at June 30, 2008.
 On November 8, 2007, I-Flow informed InfuSystem that it was terminating the Services Agreement effective May 10, 2008.
+In May of 2008, the Company extended and amended the Services Agreement, with substantially the same terms as the original agreement.
+The parties are negotiating a Second Amended and Restated Services Agreement.

-Steve Watkins, the Chief Executive Officer of the Company, owns 5% of Tu-Effs Limited Partnership, which owns the Madison Heights, Michigan office and warehouse facility currently leased by the Company.
-Rent expense for the leased premises was \$58,000 for the quarter ended March 31, 2008, which was recorded in general and administrative expenses.
-Both the office and warehouse leases expire on June 30, 2008.
-As of March 31, 2008, the future minimum lease payments related to the lease obligations were \$58,000.
+Steve Watkins, the Chief Executive Officer of the Company, owns 5% of Tu-Effs Limited Partnership, which owns the Madison Heights, Michigan office and warehouse facilities currently leased by the Company.
+Rent expense for the leased premises was \$59,000 and \$117,000 for the three and six months ended June 30, 2008, respectively, which was recorded in general and administrative expenses.
+Both the office and warehouse leases expire on June 30, 2009.
+As of June 30, 2008, the future minimum lease payments related to the lease obligations were \$231,000.